akshay-joshi-25/Price-Elasticity-and-Demand-Analysis-of-Avocados-in-California/README.md

 ## Organic Avocados

 Notes:
-- Las Vegas observed price range is [1.30, 1.65] - total volume for prices [1.7, 1.8] are extrapolated beyond the data and less reliable.
+- Las Vegas observed price range is [1.30, 1.65] - total volume for prices [1.7, 1.8] were not extrapolated as a result.
-- Los Angeles observed price range is [1.44, 2.10] - total volume for prices [1.3, 1.4] are extrapolated beyond the data and less reliable.
+- Los Angeles observed price range is [1.44, 2.10] - total volume for prices [1.3, 1.4] were not extrapolated as a result.
-- San Diego observed price range is [1.33, 2.34] - total volume for prices [1.3] are extrapolated beyond the data and less reliable.
+- San Diego observed price range is [1.33, 2.34] - total volume for prices [1.3] were not extrapolated as a result.
-- San Francisco observed price range is [1.36, 2.26] - total volume for prices [1.3] are extrapolated beyond the data and less reliable.
+- San Francisco observed price range is [1.36, 2.26] - total volume for prices [1.3] were not extrapolated as a result.

 <img width="671" height="246" alt="image" src="https://github.com/user-attachments/assets/63317b2c-08b8-415c-b31a-119ce744abd5" />